-- The applicant is required to submit updated information consistent with this SPD, as 4.10. per that submitted at initial planning application stage (Submission Viability Assessment) including any necessary supplementary information following the Council review of this.
+- 4.10.
+The applicant is required to submit updated information consistent with this SPD, as per that submitted at initial planning application stage (Submission Viability Assessment) including any necessary supplementary information following the District Council review of this.
 The review will assess changes to gross development value and build costs, the key variables most likely to change.
 This will apply to the development as a whole (incorporating all uses) and be based on formulas (see below) to be included in the planning obligation. - 4.11.
-These formulas will be used to determine whether a 'surplus' will be generated over and above required developer returns21.
-A proportion of any additional value generated as a result of increased values or reduced costs will be retained by the developer as an additional profit allowance to ensure that they also gain from the improved scenario22.
+These formulae will be used to determine whether a 'surplus' will be generated over and above required developer returns13.
+A proportion of any additional value generated as a result of increased values or reduced costs will be retained by the developer as an additional profit allowance to ensure that they also gain from the improved scenario14.
 This allowance will be higher for mid-term and advanced stage reviews to ensure that a developer remains incentivised to maximise values and minimise costs prior to the review. - 4.12.
 In the event of a 'surplus' being identified on viability review, this is used to determine the level of additional affordable housing that can be provided (capped by the strategic affordable housing target) based on the (opportunity) cost to the developer of converting market housing into affordable housing as determined by the difference in value of market housing compared to its value as affordable housing.
 For other planning obligations that were not fully addressed at application stage, the level of any additional financial contribution (capped at a policy compliant level) will be determined by the initial formulas at each stage, as set out below. - 4.13.
-In order to increase the likelihood of additional Affordable housing being provided on site following a review at any stage, potential affordable units will be identified in Section 106 agreements where Affordable Housing is not being provided in full or in part on viability grounds through an Additional Affordable Housing Schedule23 to be
+In order to increase the likelihood of additional affordable housing being provided on site following a review at any stage, potential affordable units will be identified in planning obligations where affordable housing is not being provided in full or in part on viability grounds through an Additional Affordable Housing Schedule15 to be appended to the planning obligation.
+This will enable affordable units to be provided at a later stage if there is an increase in viability and it subsequently proves possible to provide such units.